William and Kate have task of rebuilding royal family’s integrity, says PR guru

 The deference towards members of the monarchy, who live in palaces, are chauffeured to events and have personal fortunes, has persisted for centuries and arguably helps sustain them.

-Broadcaster David Dimbleby, who recently presented the BBC documentary series What’s the Monarchy For? said about some members of the royal family: “Well they behave like people who are spoiled by entitlement.”
+Broadcaster David Dimbleby, who recently presented the BBC documentary series What’s the Monarchy For? some members of the royal family “behave like people who are spoiled by entitlement”.

 Speaking on BBC Radio 4’s World At One programme on Friday, he added: “Not all of them, Princess Anne, a paragon of virtue, wonderful, it’s not universal.